gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 ### Clients MUST:

-1. Initialize connections properly before making other requests
-2. Include the proper server reference in the `s` tag for all requests
+1. Include the proper server reference in the `s` tag for all requests
-3. Parse JSON-RPC responses from the event content
+2. Parse JSON-RPC responses from the event content
-4. Handle error conditions appropriately
+3. Handle error conditions appropriately
-5. Track event IDs for request-response correlation
+4. Track event IDs for request-response correlation

 ## Complete Protocol Flow